Streaming is the future

 The basic setup is laid out in the exceptional, hand drawn infographic above.

 One camera is pointed at the feature match table itself, the other is pointed at the commentators.
-The commentators table also has one or two mics as well as the computer that is streaming the video and audio to the internet.
-This allows them to comment on the match in real time as well as manage the stream and respond to comments.
+The commentator’s table also has one or two mics as well as the computer that is streaming the video and audio to the internet.
+This allows your coverage team to comment on the match in real time as well as manage the stream and respond to comments in the Twitch chat.

 This is the core of the operation.
 It takes care of all the technical details for you.
-When it comes to streaming a game like Magic you actually have an advantage over other traditional streamers.
+When it comes to streaming a game like Magic: the Gathering you actually have an advantage over other traditional streamers.

 Most streamers are running a computer game simultaneously with OBS, this means they need a computer with more resources to handle everything.